NBISweden/workshop-python/ht19/project.md

 We are reaching the goal for this assignment!

 A mutation in the transcript ENST00000003084 causes a premature stop codon to be introduced into the amino acid sequence.
 This creates a truncated protein, causing cystic fibrosis.
-Extend the python program you have designed above to compare the reference sequence of chromosome 7 to the sequences of the following 5 patients in `fasta` format
+Use the python code you have written to solve the tasks above and extend it to compare the reference genome sequence of chromosome 7 to the sequences of the following 5 patients in `fasta` format
 ([Patient1.fa.gz](https://github.com/NBISweden/PythonCourse/raw/ht19/assignment/data/Patient1.fa.gz),
 [Patient2.fa.gz](https://github.com/NBISweden/PythonCourse/raw/ht19/assignment/data/Patient2.fa.gz),
 [Patient3.fa.gz](https://github.com/NBISweden/PythonCourse/raw/ht19/assignment/data/Patient3.fa.gz),